 Sidari Travel Guide

-There is plenty of shopping along the main strip and many souvenir shops can be found selling quality merchandise.
-The island is noted for its gold and silver jewellery, and leather goods, painted ceramics, and olive wood products are all popular Sidari souvenirs.
+Visitors will find plenty of shopping along the main strip, where many souvenir shops selling quality merchandise.
+The island is noted for its gold and silver jewellery, leather goods, painted ceramics and olive-wood items.

 Sidari has many restaurants offering anything from authentic Greek fare to Western staples.
 Many of the most popular restaurants are on the beachfront.

 Sidari has a range of bars and nightclubs.
 Visitors can expect lots of action, particularly during the peak tourist season.

 Holidaymakers will find most watersports in Sidari.
 Boats are available for hire and visitors can arrange trips to nearby islands like Paxos and Erikoussa, and a coach trip to Albania.
 Buses depart regularly for Corfu Town and Aqualand Water Park.

 Sidari's main strip can become quite noisy due to bars and clubs closing late.
 The area's lack of cultural and historical attractions puts many travellers off.